axemann/ansible-role-pihole_keepalived/README.md

 --------------

 ```
-##### defaults for pihole-keepalived (set via defaults/main.yml):
+##### defaults for pihole_keepalived (set via defaults/main.yml):
-pihole_keepalive_auth_pass: ChangeMe                 # Set to your desired password (max 8 characters).
+pihole_keepalived_auth_pass: ChangeMe                 # Set to your desired password (max 8 characters).
 Must be identical for all pihole servers.
-pihole_keepalive_virtual_ipaddress: 10.10.10.50/24   # Set to your desired VIP.
+pihole_keepalived_virtual_ipaddress: 10.10.10.50/24   # Set to your desired VIP.
 Must be identical for all pihole servers.
 ```

 ### To override, you may set the following variables via group_vars/host_vars, playbook, CLI, etc:

 ```
 ##### example group_vars/pihole_servers:
-pihole_keepalive_auth_pass: ChangeMe                 # Set to your desired password (max 8 characters).
+pihole_keepalived_auth_pass: ChangeMe                 # Set to your desired password (max 8 characters).
 Must be identical for all pihole servers.
-pihole_keepalive_virtual_ipaddress: 10.10.10.50/24   # Set to your desired VIP.
+pihole_keepalived_virtual_ipaddress: 10.10.10.50/24   # Set to your desired VIP.
 Must be identical for all pihole servers.

 ##### example host_vars/pihole1:
-pihole_keepalive_state: MASTER                       # Set each pihole's initial state to either MASTER or BACKUP.
+pihole_keepalived_state: MASTER                       # Set each pihole's initial state to either MASTER or BACKUP.
-pihole_keepalive_priority: 255                       # Must be unique for each pihole server (MASTER should be greater than all BACKUPs).
+pihole_keepalived_priority: 255                       # Must be unique for each pihole server (MASTER should be greater than all BACKUPs).

 ##### example host_vars/pihole2:
-pihole_keepalive_state: BACKUP                       # Set each pihole's initial state to either MASTER or BACKUP.
+pihole_keepalived_state: BACKUP                       # Set each pihole's initial state to either MASTER or BACKUP.
-pihole_keepalive_priority: 250                       # Must be unique for each pihole server (MASTER should be greater than all BACKUPs).
+pihole_keepalived_priority: 250                       # Must be unique for each pihole server (MASTER should be greater than all BACKUPs).

 ##### example host_vars/pihole3:
-pihole_keepalive_state: BACKUP                       # Set each pihole's initial state to either MASTER or BACKUP.
+pihole_keepalived_state: BACKUP                       # Set each pihole's initial state to either MASTER or BACKUP.
-pihole_keepalive_priority: 245                       # Must be unique for each pihole server (MASTER should be greater than all BACKUPs).
+pihole_keepalived_priority: 245                       # Must be unique for each pihole server (MASTER should be greater than all BACKUPs).
 ```

 Dependencies